socrateslab/zh/_posts/2017-11-19-python-data-cleaning.md

 - Extracting and cleaning values for dates
 - Removing duplicate rows
 - Using a scatterplot to visualize relationships between values in different columns
-- Finding geographic coordinates for a list of place names (i.e. the names of universities, etc.)
+- <del>Finding geographic coordinates for a list of place names (i.e. the names of universities, etc.)</del>
 - Exporting cleaned data to Excel

 # Reading Data with Pandas